Photo of group of people talking

 Can I retake the PCED exam if I don’t pass the first time?

-In order to pass the exam, you must receive a minimum score of 70% on each part of the exam.
+In order to pass the exam, you must receive a minimum score of 70%.
 You are able to retake the examination if you do not pass it.
-If you pass one part of the exam and not the other part, you are only required to re-take the part of the exam that you did not pass.
-There is a $100 fee to re-test and notification that you will be sitting for the exam must be received by the certification secretary 30 days prior to the testing date
+There is a $100 fee to re-test and notification that you will be sitting for the exam must be received by the certification secretary 30 days prior to the testing date.

 How long does the PCED certification last?